Semi-device-dependent blind quantum tomography: Introduction

 However, in any such endeavour one encounters the following fundamental challenge: In order to arrive at an accurate state estimate, most tomography schemes rely on measurement devices that are calibrated to a very high precision.
 At the same time, a precise and detailed characterization of a measurement device requires an accurate state preparation.
 But improving the accuracy of the state preparation using tomographic information was our goal to begin with.
 We are trapped in a vicious cycle.
 This vicious cycle, depicted in Figure~\ref{fig:viciouscycle}, constitutes a fundamental obstacle to the improvement of quantum devices.

+{ Using various assumptions and models that are motivated by the specific underlying physical platform, quantum devices are routinely calibrated in a bottom-up fashion, building trust in the individual components such as steps of ground state preparation, read-out, and individual gate pulses one at a time.
+However, such methods are ultimately limited by the vicious cycle.
+State-of-the-art quantum computing experiments in addition employ the feedback from self-consistent characterization methods that are robust to \emph{state-preparation and measurement} (SPAM) errors such as (linear) cross-entropy benchmarking \cite{BoiIsaSme16,SupremacyReview}, other variants of randomized benchmarking \cite{EmersonAlickiZyczkowski:2005,KniLeiRei08,MagesanGambettaEmerson:2011,HelsenEtAl:2020:General} or gate-set tomography {\cite{MerGamSmo13,BluKinNie13}} to refine the device calibration heuristically.
+Notably, these approaches are closely tied to modelling a quantum \emph{computing} device in terms of structured gate sets in addition to state preparation and measurement, and moreover {require performing sequences of multiple gates}.
+Such models are distinct from our abstraction in terms of an unknown state-preparation and an uncalibrated device. }

-A make-or-break question is therefore: Is there any hope to break this cycle at all?
+{ An important conceptual question with immediate practical relevance is therefore:} Is there any hope to {directly} break the vicious cycle?
 In other words, can one perform quantum state tomography \emph{blindly}, that is, without full knowledge of the measurement to begin with?
 More specifically, can one simultaneously infer a quantum state and learn certain unknown calibration parameters of the measurement device in a \emph{self-calibrating tomography scheme}~\cite{BranczykEtAl:2012}?
 A simple parameter count indicates that this is typically impossible by just measuring a set of mutually orthogonal observables: While an arbitrary quantum state in a $d$-dimensional Hilbert space is characterized by $d^2 -1$ many real parameters, at the same time, the number of linearly independent measurements in this space implies that we can learn at most $d^2$ independent parameters.
-This leaves room for a single additional (calibration) parameter only.
-This prohibits even slightly relaxing the requirement of a complete and accurate characterization of the measurement device towards a partially uncalibrated device.
+This leaves room for a single additional (calibration) parameter only and prohibits even slightly relaxing the requirement of a complete and accurate characterization of the measurement device towards a partially uncalibrated device.
 Tomography of an arbitrary quantum state is therefore typically intrinsically measurement \emph{device-dependent} in this sense.